cyber-carpentry/group1-machine-learning-project/README.md

 *In order to run this script, docker build must be run for Model #2 above.

+ `docker pull ekincanufuktepe/reusability-model-2`

- `docker build ekincanufuktepe/reusability-model-2`
+ `docker run ekincanufuktepe/reusability-model-2`

+ - make sure to select Fashion-MNIST as the training and test data set (3rd prompt)

  `cd ../newimages/`

- `python predict_new_image.py` #modify this script to change the image that you are analyzing
+ `python3 predict_new_image.py` #modify this script to change the image that you are analyzing